Melasma Treatment In Bangalore: Cost, Procedure & Results

 FREQUENTLY ASKED QUESTIONS

 The average cost of melasma treatment in Bangalore ranges from INR 4000 to INR 9500.
-While the cost of chemical treatment starts at Rs 4250, the cost of a single session of laser toning starts at approximately Rs.
-9450.
+While the cost of chemical treatment starts at INR 4250, the cost of a single session of laser toning starts at approximately INR 9450.

 *Please note that the price range mentioned above are current indicator of market trends and may vary constantly.
 The costs do not apply to the custom-designed melasma treatment leading dermatologists at Oliva, Bangalore, offer to our valued clients.
 Unique treatment plans based on individual factors like the cause, type and severity of melasma, the skin tone and type and the number of sessions of solo or combo procedures needed to obtain the best results make our cost subjective.